The 10 Hottest Barbecue Joints in Houston

 "The best barbecue in Houston" — them's fighting words.
 While we've narrowed the list to our top 10, we want to know which places are dearest to your heart.
 Shout 'em out in the comments section.
-And now, in no particular order, our 10 can't-miss Houston BBQ joints.
+And now, in no particular order, our 10 can't-miss BBQ joints in Houston.

-Chef Ronnie Killen, who trained at Le Cordon Bleu, owns and operates the barbecue place in Pearland (and the steakhouse next door).
+Chef Ronnie Killen, who trained at Le Cordon Bleu, owns and operates this barbecue place in Pearland (and the steakhouse nearby).
 The beef ribs are tops in our book, and although we can't get enough of the tasty 'cue here, it's worth making room for sides of mac 'n' cheese and creamed corn.
-Although there's usually a line (get there early; Killen's only serves until the eats run out), you won't be disappointed, especially on weekends when your wait time includes a free cold brew.
+While there's usually a line (get there early; Killen's only serves until the eats run out), you won't be disappointed, especially on weekends when your wait time includes a free cold brew.

 Located in the Caverdale area, Virgie's was a burger place and grocery before Adrian Handsborough took it over from his parents and turned it into meat heaven.
 Your 'cue must-try brawny pork ribs and brisket come in a Styrofoam box with the usual accouterments: slices of bread, pickles, onions, pickled jalapeños.
 Get your fill Tuesday through Saturday; closed Sundays and Mondays.
-(Texas Monthly's best BBQ 2008 and 2013.)

-Must-try fatty and lean brisket, links, pulled pork and more served out of a trailer in a parking lot in Cypress.
+Must-try fatty and lean brisket, links, pulled pork and more are served out of a trailer in a parking lot in Cypress.
 The flair for barbecue runs in the family: pitmaster and owner Trent Brooks learned his skills from his father, who manages a barbecue catering company.
 While sides change weekly, baked beans, bacon-onion-garlic potatoes and cranberry-almond slaw are standard.

 For East Texas–style barbecue and A-list smoked boudin, you only have to venture to Homestead Road.
 After graduating from Purdue in 1990, owner Jarrett Scales opened the restaurant with his wife Rhonda.
 His family’s secret brisket recipe is a highlight on the menu, as are side items from chips to beans.
 Don’t forget your margarita or daiquiri to go.
-And as of 1998, you can also get the mouthwatering barbecue annually at the Houston Livestock Show and Rodeo.
+And as of 1998, you can get the mouthwatering barbecue annually at the Houston Livestock Show and Rodeo.

 “Smokin’ good with a whole lotta soul,” is the theme at this family-owned and -operated restaurant, adjacent to a gas station in the Third Ward.
 Although we can't make it past Ray Busch's smokin'-good BBQ and heavenly boudin, the menu offers something for everyone, including burgers, po' boys, seafood and sides, including cucumber salad and coleslaw (pictured above).